If you’ve ever tried to write a book, you know how it goes:

-You might experiment to find the writing environment that allows you to focus and write freely.
-Bottom line: Find the writing environment that makes you comfortable, and go with it.
+You might need to experiment to find the writing environment that allows you to focus and write freely.
+Bottom line: Find the writing environment that makes you comfortable and go with it.
 Once you find the best creative process for you, you’ll even look forward to writing!

 Now we’re on to the actual writing (finally!)
-Without further ado, let’s look at 4 detailed strategies to make writing your book as productive and painless as possible!
+Without further ado, let’s look at four detailed strategies to make writing your book as productive and painless as possible!

-First, create a mind map—basically, a brain dump—based on your book’s topic.
+First, create a mind map—basically, a brain dump—on your book’s topic.
 Start your mind map by writing your intended topic in the center of a blank sheet of paper.
 From there, use lines and words to draw as many connections from that one topic as you can.
-Your mind map allows you to write in free-form, while diagramming any connections your brain makes to lend structure to your writing.
+Your mind map gives you the benefits of writing in free-form and creating structure from all the connections you make.

 Once you’ve exhausted the number of topics in your mind map, it’s time to outline.
 Use the ideas and connections generated in your mind map to create a clear outline for your writing, chapter by chapter.

-This method should work for you if you like to plan ahead.
-This method may also appeal if you’re not tech-savvy, since the “old-fashioned” free-hand mapping concept might allow more creative freedom than you’d find behind a keyboard.
-The ultimate outcome of using this method is the generation of plentiful topics and free-form thoughts.
+This method works if you’re the sort that likes to plan ahead.
+It may also appeal if you’re not tech-savvy, as the “old-fashioned” free-hand mapping concept might allow more creative freedom than if you were behind a keyboard.
+The ultimate outcome of using this method is the generation of lots of topics and free-form thoughts.

 Instead of using the mind mapping structure, this method uses sticky notes to form an outline.
 For about a week, carry around sticky notes and write down anything and everything that crosses your mind regarding possible book topics.

-When the week is up, organize all of your sticky notes in your workspace into sections and themes.
-Then, organize these themes into the patterns that would make sense in the context of chapters.
+When the week is up, organize all of your sticky notes into sections and themes.
+Then, organize these themes into the patterns that would make sense in the context of chapters of your book.
 You can then elaborate in areas where you notice missing pieces to the puzzle, and use all of the material you’ve gathered and organized to create an outline.

 This method may be helpful if you’re struggling with the notion of committing to writing a whole book, since it lets you break down the process into manageable pieces.
-The ultimate outcome of using this method is deeper thinking and clear, concise organization of thoughts and patterns.
+The ultimate outcome of using this method is deeper thinking, clarity, and concise organization of thoughts and patterns.

-This method gives you two options to start your outline process: either mind map or sticky note.
+This method gives you two options to start your outline process: either mind map or use sticky notes.
 Once you’ve organized these thoughts into an outline, you’ll then use a transcription app or device to record your spoken words to create your book draft.

 This method works if you’re a strong speaker, and you prefer speaking to writing.
 The ultimate outcome is that you can create your book draft as quickly as possible, with no actual writing on your part.
 Writing a book without writing—clever!

 The first step to this method is to organize your brainstorming and outline using, again, either mind mapping or sticky notes.
-Then you’ll speak your first draft aloud into a recording app or device, which you’ll then transcribe yourself into written copy.
-This differs from “The Speaker” method because, instead of using an app or service to transcribe your words, now you’re the one transcribing and typing the written draft.
+Then you’ll speak your first draft aloud into a recording app or device, which you’ll then transcribe into writing.
+This differs from “The Speaker” method because, instead of using an app or service to transcribe your words, you’re the one transcribing and typing the written draft.

 Why would you bother taking that extra step?
-For those of us who have tons of ideas but can’t winnow them down or organize them cohesively by speaking alone, this method can help us get the words out, and then decide what to toss once we hear the playback.
+For those of us who have tons of ideas but can’t winnow them down or organize them cohesively by speaking alone, this method can help us get the words out, and then decide what to toss once we hear it played back.